-Smooth, gorgeous French rolling off tongues of natives, landing warmly in our ears—an instant reminder of why we’re working to hard to learn this incredible language.
+It’s an instant reminder of why we’re working so hard to learn this beautiful language.

-Instead of sending you off to hunt on your own, I’ll share my treasure with you: the best french audio resources for intermediate learners, plus how to use them.
+Instead of sending you off to hunt on your own, I’ll share my treasure with you: the best french audio resources for intermediate learners and how to use them.

 These resources are a true pile of gold for you French learners, because listening is a skill that’s often neglected but surprisingly fun to practice.

 How Listening Will Improve Your French